The following professionals lent their expertise to this article:

 Online Programs with Financial Aid

-While finding external funding solutions like scholarships, grants, and loans is an effective way of paying for school, finding programs that not only accept but offer their own institutional aid packages is a great way of ensuring you’re getting your degree at the best price.
+While finding external funding solutions like scholarships, grants, and loans is an effective way of paying for school, finding programs that not only accept but offer their own aid packages is a great way to ensure you’re getting your degree at the best price.
 Use the buttons below to find online programs in the various subjects that offer financial aid to students.

 Be Proactive: Create a Financial Aid Plan